jashapiro/jashapiro.github.io/tutorials/first_steps.md

 ---
 layout: Rmd
-title: R installation and orientation
+title: First steps with R
 tags: [R, tutorial, RStudio]
 ---

-# First steps with R

 Once you have successfully installed `R`, it is time to start using it.
 As you read through this page, I strongly encourage you to type along in your own R window, and check that you are getting the same results as shown here.
 But don't stop there.
 Try new things, play around.
 You won't break it, and you might learn something.